nickuraltsev/finity/README.md

 A transition action receives three parameters:

-- `fromState` - The source state of the transition.
+- `fromState` - The name of the transition's source state.
-- `toState` - The target state of the transition.
+- `toState` - The name of the transition's target state.
 - `context` - The current [context](#context).

 To add an action to a transition, use the `withAction` method.